The First Look: A Groom’s Wedding Day Perspective

 Glad We Decided To Do A First Look

 As a result, I was so glad that we decided to do a First Look and felt like I could relax and just by myself with the woman I love.
 Leidy got a more genuine reaction of me seeing her for the first time.
 While I am very comfortable around my family a part of me was still emotionally guarded in front of my extended family, my co-workers, my friends.
 I didn’t think that would be the case until standing up there at the altar.
 And the argument that it will ruin the coming down the aisle moment is a lie!
 Just like this one.

 So that is what it was like to have a First Look.
 I could list all the benefits here of having a First Look, there are several.
 But for us and what we find for most of our brides and grooms, the First Look turns out to be some of your best memories from the wedding day.
 Yes, you will end up with some of your favorites pictures from your wedding day.
 Above all, you won’t regret it.

 We are big believers in having a First Look at your wedding.
+And that isn’t simply because we are Grand Rapids wedding photographers.
 That being said, Leidy and I always respect the decisions of our brides and grooms.
 We want to create the BEST possible experience NO MATTER WHAT they decided.
 We respect everyone’s opinions but we are often asked if a First Look is right for them so we wanted to share our experience with our own First Look.
 No matter what we want your wedding to be as stress-free as possible!
 If you would like to learn more about why we think a First Look is important, shoot us a message or leave a comment below!
 We would love to connect with you.